ecosyste-ms/package-manager-resolvers/README.md

 A reference for dependency resolution algorithms and strategies across different package managers.

+Background: [Package manager](https://en.wikipedia.org/wiki/Package_manager) and [Dependency hell](https://en.wikipedia.org/wiki/Dependency_hell) (Wikipedia).
+For academic treatment, see [Dependency Solving Is Still Hard, but We Are Getting Better at It](https://arxiv.org/abs/2011.07851) (Abate et al., 2020).

 ## Algorithm Categories

 Package managers generally fall into a few algorithmic families.